moniqueford/github-slideshow/_posts/0000-01-02-moniqueford.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Lets take this journey together using Github Slide Show
+Lets take this journey together!